2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Blissful Seeds

-The products at Blissful Seeds of San Diego, CA, are handcrafted by skilled adults with autism and other developmental disabilities using natural and organic ingredients.
+The products at Blissful Seeds of San Diego, California, are handcrafted by adults with autism and other developmental disabilities using natural and organic ingredients.
 Blissful Seeds helps nurture entrepreneurial spirits and offer tools, resources, and support to help individuals with disabilities realize their business dreams.
 Each item is designed to showcase the unique talents and strengths of the artisan.

 By Mara

 Mara Ladines is a Deaf and Asian clothing designer based in New York City, where she owns a small clothing store in Brooklyn called By Mara.
 Her designs often feature the iconic "I Love You" symbol in American Sign Language, with products ranging from baby onesies to plush blankets.
 Launched in 2008 with only two products, By Mara has since expanded into a nationwide brand, now offering over 100 items that are available online, in stores, and at various festivals.
-For 15% off, use code UNDIVIDED15 at checkout (expires December 31, 2024).

 Mychal’s Printing & Embroidery

-Mychal's Learning Place is a nonprofit organization in Hawthorne, CA, dedicated to providing youth and young adults with developmental disabilities the opportunity to develop life skills and achieve independence.
+Mychal's Learning Place is a nonprofit organization in Hawthorne, California, dedicated to providing youth and young adults with developmental disabilities the opportunity to develop life skills and achieve independence.
 Michal’s Learning Place offers a range of educational and vocational programs with personalized training and support.
 One program is Mychal’s Printing & Embroidery, a digital print company that produces custom stamped items like T-shirts, tote bags, and mugs for companies, groups, and events while employing young people with developmental disabilities.

 Kids